 Releasing toxins during incineration

-About 15% of plastic collected as part of municipal solid waste was incinerated in the US in 2014 (Source).
+According to the EPA, about 15% of plastic collected as part of municipal solid waste was incinerated in the U.S. in 2014 (Source).
 Unless done under tightly controlled conditions at very high temperatures, burning plastic releases over 90 different compounds into the atmosphere, including dioxins, dangerous chlorine-based chemicals, and styrene-based toxins.
 Exposure to these toxins can cause skin diseases, reproductive and developmental problems, immune system damage, liver damage and cancer (Source).

 Southeast Asia restricts imported recycling